 Please don't be offended by my attempt at releasing this.
 After all, I have just uprooted my whole life and have earned the right to emote a bit (or a lot).
 I've discontinued other attempts at processing feelings because of snarky comments and absurd reactions so if you can't understand that this is not about you or are offended easily, please keep scrolling.

+We are 45 miles away from being halfway to Missouri and the closer we get, the more I literally feel sick to my stomach.
+I have no idea what's waiting for us there yet, I know exactly.
 The comfort of being from a small town and living in a big city is that it doesn't matter how long you are gone, it's always perfectly encapsulated, exactly as you left it.
 Every visit is predictable and planned.
 You get a wonderful dose of all the pieces you love and then hop a plane back to regular life and all is well.

 I am very obviously struggling with the decision to move back home and am now convinced that I agreed to it during a particularly rough week as a stay-at-home mommy.
 The thought of having my mom to help and friends who know what I'm going through was just enticing enough for me to believe it was a good idea.
 Now that it's reality and I've said all the painful goodbyes, I am flooded with anxiety over the unknown, in a place with which I am so very familiar.
 Honestly, I can't decide if I'm scared of where I'm going or of what I've left behind.